d3b-center/AlleleCouNT/README.md

 * Create an output file with (BS_id, gene, chr, start, stop, ref/alt alleles, ref/alt allele depths, VAF) for each of: proband germline, proband tumor, paternal germline, maternal germline covered by the tumor tool.

-(Optional) This workflow has the ability to analyze LOH for trios too, with multiple tumor samples.
+(Optional) This workflow has the ability to analyze LOH for trios, with multiple tumor samples.
 The input requirement for trios is a trio vcf, a peddy file, and a tumor cram file for the proband.
 Note: The user can provide multiple.cram or.bam files as needed.

 ### Cavatica Application

-This workflow has been deployed over cavatica.
-Here is the link to the workflow with few test runs.
+This workflow has been deployed over [cavatica](https://cavatica.sbgenomics.com/u/d3b-bixu/tumor-loh-dev/apps/Loss_of_Heterozygosity) with a [test run](https://cavatica.sbgenomics.com/u/d3b-bixu/tumor-loh-dev/tasks/89708628-085f-40ce-a15b-2d850d81eead/)

 ### Running it locally on a laptop?